Animesh Debbarma: Cabinet Minister

-Animesh Debbarma was sworn in as a cabinet minister in Manik Saha ministry on March 7, 2024, following the Tiprasa Accord among the Union Government of India, Tipra Motha, and Government of Tripura.
-On March 16, 2024, Debbarma was assigned the portfolios of Forests, General Administration (Printing & Stationery), and Science Technology and Environment.
+Animesh Debbarma was sworn in as a cabinet minister in the Manik Saha ministry on March 7, 2024, following the Tiprasa Accord between the Union Government of India, Tipra Motha, and the Government of Tripura.
+On March 16, 2024, Debbarma was assigned the portfolios of Forests, General Administration (Printing & Stationery), and Science, Technology, and Environment.

 Tripura State Legislature

 Debbarma was previously a member of the Indigenous Nationalist Party of Twipra.
 In 2003 Tripura Legislative Assembly election he contesting as the candidate of INPT and won the election against the CPI(M) candidate Aghore Debbarma.
-In 2006, Debbarma separated from INPT and formed a new party National Conference of Tripura with the disaffected members of some party.
+In 2006, Debbarma separated from the INPT and formed a new party, the National Conference of Tripura along with other disaffected party members.

 Autonomous District Council

-In 2020, he merged his party into INPT.
-Debbarma join Tipra Motha Party before the TTAADC election on 20 February 2021 and leave his parent party INPT.
-Animesh then contested the 2021 Tripura Tribal Areas Autonomous District Council Election and won from Kulai-Champahour constituency.
+In 2020, he merged his party into the INPT.
+Debbarma joined the Tipra Motha Party before the TTAADC election on 20 February 2021, leaving the INPT.
+Animesh then contested the 2021 Tripura Tribal Areas Autonomous District Council Election and won in the Kulai-Champahour constituency.

-Later, he was made the Deputy Chief Executive Member of TTAADC with allocation of important portfolios like Tribal Welfare, Industries and Agriculture.
-Animesh resigned from the post of Deputy Chief Executive Member on March after being elected to Tripura Legislative Assembly.
+Later, he was made the Deputy Chief Executive Member of TTAADC and was allocated important portfolios like Tribal Welfare, Industries and Agriculture.
+Animesh resigned from the post of Deputy Chief Executive Member in March after being elected to the Tripura Legislative Assembly.